airbus-seclab/c-compiler-security/README.md

 * Check <https://github.com/pkolbus/compiler-warnings> to see which compiler version supports a given flag
 * Use the [Compiler explorer](https://godbolt.org/) to experiment and check the impact on machine code produced
 * If you have a doubt about the actual semantics of a flag, check the tests (for Clang, GCC)
+* Use [checksec.py](https://github.com/Wenzel/checksec.py) to verify your binaries have mitigations

 ## References